About us

 Jane Showell-Rogers (Chair)

-Jane has been a magistrate for over 25 years, has been involved with her husband in the Religious Liberty Partnership for several years, has worked with different mission agencies and now serves as a board member for others.
-Jane has also taught in adult education, worked in events co-ordination, and led team-building based on psychometric profiling.
-Jane and Gordon have two married children and five grandsons
+Jane has been a magistrate for over 30 years, has been involved with her husband in the Religious Liberty Partnership for several years, has worked with different mission agencies and now serves as a board member for others.
+Jane has also taught in adult education, worked in events co-ordination, and led team building based on psychometric profiling.

 Rebecca Symes